sambody/mockup-presentation/README.md

 - change the browser url when clicking next / prev, so that a specific url/image can be bookmarked and/or sent...
 - ... and then when reaching that url, one would directly see that particular image (all this as an option)
 - abililty to see all images at once as clickable thumbnails (shouldn't be too hard if the images are already in the page)
-- Let jquery build the divs surrounding the images automatically on page load (including setting the incrementing ids)
+- ~~Let jquery build the divs surrounding the images automatically on page load~~ Done
 - A script (python?) that takes all the images in a folder, and builds the mockup presentation, like other static gallery generators.
+May not be worth the effort...

 I'm no jquery wizard, so we'll see.
 Maybe with a little help of ... you ?